msb2kml/Msb2Kml/Documents/FirstUse.md

 segmented tracks.
 Finally, the KML file could be viewed with "Google Earth".
 The last version of GE permits to view the track in 3D.
 And, out of the application, this file could also be transferred to a PC where Google Earth has more capabilities: perspective view, hiding some segments, profile...
 The track is divided in segments each of 1 minute flight time, alternating red and blue.
 There are other possibilities with the advanced usage.

 ### Processing a new log
 A specialized file manager shows only files with the appropriate form of name and directories.
-At the first ever use the display start at the /mnt directory; at subsequent uses it starts at the last directory used.
+At the first ever use the display start at the /storage directory; at subsequent uses it starts at the last directory used.
 The "../" entry move up in the hierarchy.
 When a file has been selected there is a succession of choices for the processing.
 Usually the default choices are to be used.
 One has then to provide the meta information.
-If a corresponding meta file is found in /sdcard/MSBlog the information in this file is used as default for the meta information.
+If a corresponding meta file is found in MSBlog the information in this file is used as default for the meta information.
 A progression bar is displayed while the log file is processed.
 Then the same visualization choices are presented as explained before.

 ### Basic use of AddrSens.txt
-This file in the directory /sdcard/MSBlog provide some customization.
+This file in the directory MSBlog provides some customization.
 All lines of this file starting with a star "\*" are comments that are skipped.
 Each active line is composed of 3 fields separated by a semi-colon ";" but the third field is optional.
 For the basic usage the first field has to be exactly as the heading of a column as delivered by the Flight Logger: "Time" and " A:00" to " A:16" (note the space).
-If the Logger heading match a first field it is replaced with the second field.
+If the Logger heading match a first field, it is replaced with the second field.
 But if the second field is a minus "-" the column is hidden from the listings (but could be used for computation).
 If the third field is present it should be a single character (any character,